FIFTY DAYS OF ‘MERICA-MAS

 The Equality State says nothing more to me than solid rock at mountainous altitudes where no one should be expected to survive.
 Like Santa.

 But if you wanna get all hand-holdy and Kumbaya i suggest you listen to “Wyoming Winter Wonderland” by Dan Schafer (from his wonderful Christmas Across America collection).
 The unconcerned banjo plinkling in the background, the group harmony like it’s an Old Navy ad, the metaphorical weather observations… it’s that late in the party drowsy sensation.
 Netflix up the “Charlie Brown” somebody!

 I’m confused by the inappropriately light-hearted “Free Frosty (From Wyoming)” by Amie Vandevrie.
 It posits that unless our famous mobile molded snowman leaves cowboy country, he’ll melt.
-You mean like it’s warmer in Nebraska?
-The Dakotas?
+You mean like it’s warmer in New England?
 And don’t get me started on the “dance version” embedded in this song.
 I’m not ready to rave over Frosty’s remains.

 I’ll settle for a nice quiet fireside reflection on the season with “Wyoming Christmas” by John A McCallum.
 This Canadian cowboy complained he ran out of songs he liked to play, so he started writing.
 It was because of that love for music that he named his Youtube channel “Tune Smitten.”
 A homegrown British Colombian boy he credits the sound of ‘Cheyenne, Wyoming’ as the inspiration for this pretty winter romance: “no time to be alone.”
 Bonus for lyrics included in the video.
 It’s like a little gift for me.